-Concerns have been raised by MC that development at Lidsing will have impact on a number of sensitive locations, and that this will impact both existing communities and the potential for future growth in Medway.
-In its formal response to Maidstone's Regulation 18b consultation, Medway objected to the Lidsing garden settlement on account of transport impacts, impacts on the environment and sustainability, social infrastructure, as well as the risk of settlement coalescence, impact on green infrastructure, sustainability, landscape impact, impact on the Purple Hills SSSI and impact on the Kent Downs AONB.
+In its formal response to Maidstone's Regulation 18b consultation, Medway objected to the Lidsing garden settlement on account of transport impacts, impacts on the environment and sustainability, social and education infrastructure, as well as the risk of settlement coalescence, impact on green infrastructure, sustainability, landscape impact, impact on the Purple Hills SSSI and impact on the Kent Downs AONB.
+This objection has been maintained in Medway Council's formal response to Maidstone's Regulation 19 Consultation.

 Both Maidstone and Medway councils have committed to consider cross boundary matters arising from their respective plans.
 It is acknowledged by both Maidstone and Medway that assessing the transport impacts of any proposals will be key to their sustainability, deliverability, and viability, so there will be a need to work jointly with MBC, Medway, KCC and National Highways should proposals come forward.
 Sharing of technical evidence base of strategic transport assessments is also ongoing.
-This includes the requirement to provide and share a technical evidence base of strategic transport assessments of the impacts of proposed local plan growth.
-MBC has requested that discussions with MC will also include Medway's emerging infrastructure contribution requirements should the LPR progress with the garden community strategy, and that this could include engagement at member level.
 MBC has worked with MC to ensure that infrastructure needs arising from Lidsing in MC are being taken into account.
+MC considers, however, discussions are at an early stage and that a greater level of detail and information is required on how MBC intends to address the objections and concerns raised by MC to the Lidsing proposals.